 A pharmaceutical company in Germany builds batch systems and plug washing systems for the pharma industry.
-Since it involves production of drugs, sterile work is of central importance in the production steps to the end product.
+Since it involves the production of drugs, sterile work is of central importance in the production steps to the end product.
+Hence the hygienic temperature probe.

 In the process, medicines are sterilized, then added to bags, bottles, or vials, and finally sealed in with plugs.
 The plugs must be pre-sterilized as well so that the medicines are not contaminated.
 In addition to these plugs, other process steps need sterile caps, needle protectors, aluminium closures, and more for laboratory applications.